idaholab/moose/framework/doc/content/finite_volumes/fv_design.md

 vertex-based extended stencil is supposed to be more accurate [!cite](moukalled2016finite), so perhaps there is a bug in the implementation that needs to be found.
-The skewness-corrected stencil is demonstrated to be more accurate, however it considerably slows down the assembly process due to the fact that additional face gradients need to be computed.
+The skewness-corrected stencil is demonstrated to be more accurate, however it considerably slows (a factor of approx. 2-3 depending on the caching options) down the assembly process due to the fact that additional face gradients need to be computed.

 On regular, orthogonal grids, the face gradient $\nabla \phi_f$ can be computed using a simple linear interpolation between neighboring cell gradients,